 At Hogan Omidi, PC, we wrote the book on Colorado family law.
 We know exactly what the laws on child custody say and we will help you protect your parental rights.
-Our lawyers not only prepare every case for trial but are also excellent negotiators.
+Our Denver family law attorneys not only prepare every case for trial but are also excellent negotiators.
 In many cases, we are able to find a reasonable solution that you and your spouse or co-parent can live with and that will allow your children to thrive.

 From Halleh’s interview for the Masters of Family Law series on ReelLawyers.com

 Attorneys Working in The Best Interests Of The Child

 All court decisions regarding children are made “in the best interests of the child.”
 However not all parents have the ability to distinguish their own best interests from the best interests of their child.
 Absent certain extreme circumstances, it is in the best interests of a child to have time with each parent and to have good relationships with both parents.
 This remains true even if the parents do not like each other enough to stay together.

 Colorado statutes no longer refer to child custody and visitation.
 Courts allocate two categories of parental rights and responsibilities – parenting time and decision-making responsibilities.
 It is frequently in the child’s best interests for each parent to share in these important rights and responsibilities, even if that may not be what the parent prefers.